UK e-tailer Notonthehighstreet has become the latest retailer to announce a ban on mohair.

-The announcement comes after the release of a PETA video exposé in June uncovering the appalling treatment of goats across 12 goat farms in Angora, South Africa.
+The announcement comes after the release of a Peta video exposé in June uncovering the treatment of goats across 12 goat farms in Angora, South Africa.

-Notonthehighstreet, which hosts products from over 5,000 small UK businesses - told PETA that it will be “implementing a ban on the sale of products containing mohair through our platform” from the end of 2019.
-South Africa is currently the source for more than 50 percent of the world’s mohair production.
+Notonthehighstreet, which hosts products from over 5,000 small UK businesses, told Peta that it will be “implementing a ban on the sale of products containing mohair through our platform” from the end of 2019.
+South Africa is currently the source of more than 50 percent of the world’s mohair production.

 “Workers threw [the goats] across the floor.
-In August, the National Council of SPCAs filed cruelty-to-animals charges against four Angora goat farmers based on evidence from PETA Asia's investigation,” said PETA in a statement.
+In August, the National Council of SPCAs filed cruelty-to-animals charges against four Angora goat farmers based on evidence from Peta Asia's investigation,” said Peta in a statement.
 “South Africa's national police force is investigating the farmers as well as shearers and other farmworkers.”

 Asos, Marks & Spencer, John Lewis, and H&M have also banned the use of mohair in their products.